Aylay/starter-kit-html-scss-webpack/README.md

 - Use Sass lint
 - Use PostCss to compile for old browsers
 - Transform icon of image lower than 8KB into Base 64
-- Rename file except fonts with hash5
+- Rename image & icon files with hash5
 - Optimize img higher than 8KB

 ### JS